ccdmb/predector/docs/install.md

 NB.
 We cannot support conda environments on Mac or Windows.
 This is because some older software included in SignalP 3 and 4 is not compiled for these operating systems, and being closed source we cannot re-compile them.
-Even windows WSL2 does not seem play well with SignalP 4.
+Even windows WSL2 does not seem to play well with SignalP 4.

 Please use a full Linux virtual machine (e.g. a cloud server or locally in [VirtualBox](https://www.virtualbox.org/)) or one of the containerised options.